INFAPRO RESTORATION OF TROPICAL RAINFOREST

 Forest restoration since 1992

 Face the Future has been working on the restoration and protection of the acutely degraded forest in the INFAPRO project area since 1992.
-We do this in collaboration with our partner Yayasan Sabah Foundation, through means of enrichment planting.
+We do this in collaboration with our partner Sabah Foundation, through means of enrichment planting.
 This consists of planting young dipterocarp trees, the species that previously grew in the area but has disappeared.
 A number of the species we use are on the IUCN Red List of Threatened Species.
-Our local team collects the seeds and cultivates them in our in our nursery so that healthy seedings can be produced.
+Our local team collects the seeds and cultivates them in our nursery so that healthy seedings can be produced.
 About 10 per cent of the trees we plant are fruit trees; these serve as a food source for the animals in the forest.
 In addition, we remove the vegetation which competes with the seedings, threatening to choke it.

 The forestry management unit Ulu-Segama, including INFAPRO, has held the status of Protected Forest Reserve (Class I) since 2013.
 This means that logging is not permitted there.
 The forest connects to surrounding forests, such as the well-known Danum Valley Conservation Area, where the virgin rainforest has remained intact.
 Wild animals migrate between this area and the INFAPRO forest.
 Together they form an enlarged, safe and healthy habitat for the rich flora and fauna.